Dicey's Song

 Dicey's Song is a novel by Cynthia Voigt.
 It won the Newbery Medal for excellence in American children's literature in 1983.

 Plot

-Picking up where Homecoming left off, Dicey Tillerman and her three siblings, Sammy, Maybeth, and James, are now living with their crazy and widowed grandmother Abigail Tillerman, or Gram as the children call her, on her farm just outside Crisfield, Maryland.
+Picking up where Homecoming left off, Dicey Tillerman and her three siblings, Sammy, Maybeth, and James, are now living with their widowed grandmother Abigail Tillerman, or Gram as the children call her, on her farm just outside Crisfield, Maryland.
 Because the Tillermans' mom just left them in the parking lot in Provincetown, the children have the chance to start living a completely new life in their new family home, even though several of the major issues of Homecoming are not resolved.
-Dicey has trouble letting go of her siblings enough to let Gram take over as the parent character.
+Dicey has trouble letting go of her siblings enough to let Gram take over as a parental figure.
 She also worries about her mother Liza, who is catatonic and seriously ill in a psychiatric hospital in Boston.